fulstak/rhombus-wiki/content/tutorial/privacy/tor/index.md

 ---
 title: Rhombus with Tor
-subtitle: Anonymize your IP address with Tor when using Rhombus Desktop and/or Open Marketplace
+subtitle: Anonymize your IP address with Tor when using Rhombus Desktop
 slug:
 weight: 1
 tags: